Considerations for the Future of Animal Science Research

 Homelessness and Urban Sustainability: Implications of Changes to the US Health System on a Vulnerable Population

-On November 12, 2014, the STS Program, in collaboration with the National Alliance to End Homelessness and the National Health Care for the Homeless Council, is planning to hold a workshop focusing on the impact of the changing US health care system under the Affordable Care Act (ACA) on homeless populations in urban areas.
-The goal of the workshop is to identify models of success as well as challenges in using the ACA as a tool to decrease homelessness, increase health care enrollment, and improve health outcomes and the lives of homeless individuals.
-Participants will be asked to identify what specific actions relevant bodies can take address the problem of homelessness using the ACA.
-The meeting will provide an opportunity to engage policy makers, health care professionals, philanthropic organizations, private sector entities, and academicians in a lively discussion of these complex issues.
+On November 12, 2014, the STS Program, in collaboration with the National Alliance to End Homelessness, National Health Care for the Homeless Council, and Institute of Medicine (IOM) Roundtable on Health Equity and Health Disparities, held a workshop focusing on the impact of the changing US health care system under the Affordable Care Act (ACA) on homeless populations in urban areas.
+The goal of the workshop was to identify models of success as well as challenges in using the ACA as a tool to decrease homelessness, increase health care enrollment, and improve health outcomes and the lives of homeless individuals.
+Participants were asked to identify what specific actions relevant bodies can take address the problem of homelessness using the ACA.
+The meeting provided an opportunity to engage policy makers, health care professionals, philanthropic organizations, private sector entities, and academicians in a lively discussion of these complex issues.

 Sustainability for the Nation: Resource Connections and Governance Linkages